 According to one of our readers, he received constant phone calls, even if his student loan repayment was just a couple of days late.

 Another borrower with loans serviced by MOHELA said, “My loan got about 9 days overdue.
 I owed them a $10 payment, and they called me multiple times, all hours of the day.
 I paid it, yet they still called for almost a week later with their auto calling robot crap, interrupting my work day, etc. It’s ridiculous.”

 Another reviewer said MOHELA employees started calling their in-law’s house when the loan became delinquent by 21 days.

 There are times when student loans get transferred to and from different loan servicers, as is the case now with loans transferred from FedLoan Servicing.
 When this happens, loan information can get lost or mixed up.
 It’s happening to some MOHELA borrowers.

 For example, one borrower had their student loans transferred to MOHELA from another servicer.
 They claimed there were a number of errors that occurred during the transfer.
 The biggest error was the total loan balance doubled from $100,000 to $200,000.
 Despite several calls to MOHELA to fix this, at the time of their complaint, nothing had been changed in their online account.

 4. Customer service

-MOHELA student loan: What you can do if MOHELA is your servicer?
+MOHELA student loan: What can you do if MOHELA is your servicer?

 If MOHELA is your loan servicer and you aren’t happy with their service, know that you don’t have to stay with them.
-At Student Loan Planner, we can help you find the best way to repay your loans.
+At Student Loan Planner®, we can help you find the best way to repay your loans.

 The repayment of your student loans is one of the most important financial decisions you’ll face.
 You don’t have to put up with a bad loan servicer if you’re unsatisfied.